iksnae/actual-intelligence/book/en/chapter-02/06-activities.md

 **Example Makeover:**

-**Original:** "Help me write a resume."
+**Original:** `Help me write a resume.`

-**Improved:** "I need help creating a resume for entry-level marketing positions.
+**Improved:** `I need help creating a resume for entry-level marketing positions.
 I recently graduated with a degree in communications and have two summers of internship experience in social media management.
-Could you create a one-page resume template that highlights transferable skills from my academic projects and internships, uses a clean professional format, and includes sections for education, experience, skills, and a brief professional summary?"
+Could you create a one-page resume template that highlights transferable skills from my academic projects and internships, uses a clean professional format, and includes sections for education, experience, skills, and a brief professional summary?`

 ### Activity 2: Role Play Workshop